Directed searches for gravitational waves from ultralight vector boson clouds around merger remnant and galactic black holes during the first part of the fourth LIGO-Virgo-KAGRA observing run: Methods

 \subsubsection{Search pipeline}

 In this search, data are analyzed in sub-bands of 1~Hz overlapped by 0.5~Hz using the \ac{BSD} format.
 The files contain a complex time series downsampled to 1~Hz and covering the full \ac{O4a}.

 The search pipeline follows a two-step approach based on standard \ac{BSD} tools.
 The first step aims to increase the signal coherence by coherently removing the Doppler modulation caused by the combined motion of the source and the detector.
-This correction is performed, for a given set of parameters \(\vb\Lambda\), using a \textit{heterodyne} method \cite{Piccinni2019}.
+The data is demodulated for a chosen target coherence time, \(\tcoh\), and a given set of parameters \(\vb\Lambda = \qty{f_0,\, {\rm RA},\, {\rm Dec},\, \ap,\, \tasc,\, \Omega,\, e,\, \omega} \), where \( f_0 \) is the emission frequency, \(\tasc\) is the time of ascending node, \( \Omega \) is the orbital angular frequency related to the orbital period \(P\) as \( \Omega = 2\pi/P \), \( e \) is the orbital eccentricity, and \(\omega\) is the argument of periapse.
+The correction is performed using the standard \textit{heterodyne} method implemented in the \ac{BSD} framework~\cite{Piccinni2019} and outlined in Appendix~\ref{appendix:BSD_method_heterodyne}.
+The heterodyne procedure produces a new time series where, for a proper choice of \(\vb\Lambda\), a signal can be considered monochromatic up to the frequency resolution \(\delta f_0 = 1/\tcoh\).

 The second step consists of a standard semicoherent search for the demodulated signal.
 A collection of significant peaks in the time-frequency plane, known as the \textit{peakmap}, is generated using the method detailed in Ref.~\cite{Peakmap_method}.
 Under proper demodulation, the signal appears in the peakmap as a line of constant frequency, with all its power contained in the same frequency bin of width \(\var f_0 = 1/\tcoh\).
 To identify the signal, the peakmap is projected onto the frequency axis to produce a histogram of peak counts per frequency bin.